 “Drivers looking to get the cheapest insurance premiums in Missouri should maintain continuous coverage and avoid any lapse.
 When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

-- Missouri drivers with a clean driving record pay 29% less for car insurance than drivers with a DUI.
+- In Missouri, drivers with clean driving records pay 29% less than drivers with a DUI.

-- Comparing price quotes from multiple insurers can help you save up to 32% per year on your car insurance policy in Missouri.
+- You can save up to 32% per year on your car insurance policy in Missouri by comparing price quotes from multiple insurers.

 Cheapest car insurance rates in Missouri per month